jtrieu2/mouselit/stanley/Week4/Mouselight_code_functionality.md

         end {3 array of ints} -- upper corner of rectangle (to be included) tree_specifics {list} -- path {string}, sz {3 array}, nl {int}, channel {0 or 1}
     """

-- blob-like objects were detected in individual tiles using a difference of Gaussian filter.
-These descriptors were matched between adjacent tiles in both x, y, and z directions using a coherent point drift algorithm

-- Matched descriptors were then used to estimate a non-rigid transformation which mapped voxel locations to a target coordinate space while preserving the spatial ordering.

 ## 3D visualization and reconstruction